-Innovation: The dependent variable is 1999 metropolitan area utility patents per 100,000 people.
-It measures innovation by using simple utility patent count data downloaded from Hall, Jaffe, and Trajtenberg's NBER patent database, but originally available from the U.S. Patent and Trademark Office.
-Also, as described later, we use 1990 metropolitan area utility patents per 100,000 people as an independent variable.
-Hall, Jaffe, and Trajtenberg (2001) note that patents have numerous advantages as data for the study of innovation and technological change.
-Patents contain highly detailed information on the innovation itself, but also about the inventor, the originating technological area(s) and industry, etc. In addition, there is both a very large "stock" and "flow" of patents, so there exists a wealth of data available for research.
-Griliches (1990) and Scherer (1983) both note the extent to which there exists a strong relationship between industrial patenting and the conduct of research and development, implying that patents are a good measure of inventive activity.
-Patent count data reaches back at least 100 years, making available long time series of data.
-Several recent papers point to patents as appropriate measures of spatial innovativeness and geographical information. Ó hUallacháin and Leslie (2005) and Ceh (2001) use patent counts as a measure of the innovative potential of U.S. states, finding over the past several decades a marked shift in inventive activity from the traditional manufacturing belt to the western states. Ó hUallacháin (1999) probes the geography of innovation by exploring metropolitan areas and patents.
-The paper finds that most patents awarded to Americans are obtained by residents of metropolitan areas, with large metros predominating.
+have numerous advantages as data for the study of innovation and technological change.
+Patents contain highly detailed information on the innovation itself, but also about the inventor, the originating technological area(s) and industry, and so on.
+In addition, there is both a very large "stock" and "flow" of patents, so there exists a wealth of data available for research.
+Griliches (1990) and Scherer (1983) both note the extent to which there exists a strong relationship between industrial patenting and the conduct of R&D, implying that patents are a good measure of inventive activity.
+Patent count data reach back at least one hundred years, making available long time series of data.
+Several recent papers point to patents as appropriate measures of spatial innovativeness and geographical information. Ó hUallacháin and Leslie (2005) and Ceh (2001) use patent counts as a measure of the innovative potential of U.S. states, finding over the past several decades a marked shift in inventive activity from the traditional manufacturing belt to the western states. Ó hUallacháin (1999) probes the geography of innovation by exploring metropolitan areas and patents, and finds that most patents awarded to Americans are obtained by residents of metropolitan areas, with large metros predominating.
 Of course, simple patent count data also have serious limitations.
 First, as Griliches (1990) points out, not all inventions or innovative ideas are patented or patentable.
-Second, as Hall, Jaffe, and Trajtenberg (2001) and Griliches (1990) recognize, innovations differ enormously in their technological and economic importance and patent counts are seriously insufficient in their ability to capture this underlying heterogeneity.
+Second, as Hall, Jaffe, and Traitenberg (2001) and Griliches (1990) recognize, innovations differ enormously in their technological and economic importance and patent counts are seriously insufficient in their ability to capture this underlying heterogeneity.
 Instead, as Trajtenberg (1990) notes, patent counts are found to be indicative of the input side of the innovative process, as in R&D expenditures.
-To address these limitations, all analyses will also be conducted using citation-weighted patents as the dependent variable, since "patent counts weighted by a citations-based index appear to be highly correlated (over time) with independent measures of the social gains from innovations" (Trajtenberg 1990, 172).
-Additionally, the shift to a knowledgebased, service oriented economy from manufacturing creates important shortcomings with patent data.
-Specifically, Hipp and Grupp (2005, 524-5) suggest that since the service innovation process "does not necessarily aim to acquire or generate technical know-how", patents play a limited role.
-A final shortcoming of simple patent counts is that patents are heavily concentrated in particular industries.
-For example, patents work especially well in bio-technology, an industry heavily tied to universities.
-Thus, since our patent data reveals the industry to which the patent applies, we can also construct industry weighted patent data, and thus we will also conduct all analyses with this dependent variable.
+To address these limitations, our analyses are also conducted using citation-weighted patents as the dependent variable, as "patent counts weighted by a citations-based index appear to be highly correlated (over time) with independent measures of the social gains from innovations" (Traitenberg 1990, 172).
+Additionally, the shift to a knowledge-based, serviceoriented economy from manufacturing creates important shortcomings with patent data.
+Specifically, Hipp and Grupp (2005, 524-25) suggest that because the service innovation process "does not necessarily aim to acquire or generate technical know-how," patents play